-Increases in the price of natural gas will adversely impact the very U.S. consumers who can least afford such price increases, inhibit the expansion of domestic manufacturing, and may forestall the further use of natural gas as a bridge fuel away from the carbon-intensive coal and foreign-sourced oil for transportation.
+Increases in the price of natural gas due to LNG exports will adversely impact U.S. consumers who can least afford such price increases, inhibit the expansion of domestic manufacturing, and may forestall the further use of natural gas as a bridge fuel away from the carbon-intensive coal and foreign-sourced oil for transportation.
 The NERA Study describes the effects of LNG exports and the attendant price increases in terms of a "wealth transfer."
-The DOE/FE must examine in a granular fashion what this wealth transfer would entail for the public interest when evaluating LNG export applications.
+The DOE/FE must examine in a granular fashion what this wealth transfer would entail for the public interest when evaluating Golden Pass's export application.